Methw/support/src/content/faq/withdrawing-dao-tokens.md

 *   Click on `dist-v3.3.7.zip`
 *   Unzip it
 *   Double-click `index.html`
-*   MyCrypto is now running entirely on your computer
+*   ClassicEtherWallet is now running entirely on your computer

 In case you are not familiar, you need to keep the entire folder in order to run the website, not just `index.html`.
 Don't touch or move anything around in the folder.